Virus precautions could impact Ohio elderly, youth voters - WHIZ News

 “It’s a big undertaking,” he said.
 “We are ready for it.
 We will be ready for it.”

 Republican Gov. Mike DeWine declared a statewide emergency Monday, after three Ohio cases of COVID-19 were confirmed.
-LaRose’s order to move the roughly 175 polling places located inside nursing homes also came Monday, eight days out from the election.
+LaRose’s order to move polling places located inside nursing homes also came Monday, eight days out from the election.
+At least 128 have been identified so far, with a few more counties yet to report.

 The elections chief conceded that the decision will inconvenience some nursing home residents who have come to expect to vote on site at their living facilities.
 But he said his office is working to update affected voters by mail, as well as on his website.